 WHIP TOGETHER THE FILLING:

-In a large bowl, add the cooled sweet potato mixture along with: coconut cream/milk, vanilla extract, cinnamon, nutmeg, ginger, allspice, sea salt, and arrowroot starch mixture, whisking until combined and smooth.
-Filling mixture should be thickened at this point.
+In a large bowl, add the sweet potato puree along with: coconut cream/milk, vanilla extract, melted butter, maple syrup, cinnamon, nutmeg, ginger, allspice, sea salt, and arrowroot starch, whisking everything together until combined and smooth, using an electric hand-mixer on high-speed.
+NOTE: Filling mixture should be thickened at this point.

 Preheat the oven to 375 degrees Fahrenheit and lightly grease a standard pie dish with vegan butter.

-Pour pie filling mixture over crust and lightly brush the top of pie crust with melted vegan butter.
+Pour the sweet potato pie filling over crust and lightly brush the top of pie crust with vegan egg wash substitute.

 Bake for 60-65 minutes, until crust becomes golden brown and the center of the filling is only ‘slightly jiggly’.
 NOTE: If the crust begins to get too dark quickly, cover around the pie’s crust with foil paper, leaving the middle opened and exposed.

-Once done, remove from the the oven and let cool completely, about 30-45 minutes.
-When cooled, place pie in the refrigerator for at least 4 hours before serving and slicing.
+Once done, remove from the the oven and let cool completely, about 1-2 hours.
+When cooled, place the pie in the refrigerator for at least 4 hours before serving and slicing.
+NOTE: Overnight is best.

-To serve, add Cocowhip! or your favorite dairy-free ice cream atop a slice of sweet potato pie and enjoy!
+To serve, add Cocowhip!, your favorite ice cream, and/or toasted nuts atop a slice of sweet potato pie and enjoy!

 Tips & Tricks